 How to Fix ‘Macrium reflect clone failed’ Error

-Macrium Reflect is a disk imaging and backup software for Microsoft Windows which creates backups and images using the service Microsoft Volume Shadow Copy Service.
-It backups and replicates (clones) entire partitions to another storage drive with a click of a button.
+Macrium Reflect is a disk imaging and backup software for Microsoft Windows, which creates backups and images using the Microsoft Volume Shadow Copy Service.
+It backs up and clones entire partitions to another storage drive with a click of a button.

-The error message “Macrium reflect clone failed” is a very common error which occurs particularly when you are cloning your HDD to an SSD.
-The reasons for this error message are very diverse and range from antivirus issues to bad sectors in the drive.
+The error message “Macrium Reflect clone failed” is very common, particularly when you are cloning your HDD to an SSD.
+The reasons for this error message are diverse, ranging from antivirus issues to bad sectors in the drive.

-Like mentioned before, this error message can happen due to a number of different reasons.
+As mentioned before, this error message can happen due to several reasons.
 Some of them are listed below:

 • The connection between the drive and the computer is not proper.
-A bad connecting cable can disrupt your process of cloning the storage device.
+A bad connecting cable can disrupt the process of cloning the storage device.

 • The storage device has bad sectors.
 The software usually returns an error message when it encounters bad sectors while cloning.

 • The antivirus software is not letting Macrium clone the drive.
-This is a very common practice for antivirus software to block any attempt to access the drive for prolonged periods of time.
+This is a very common practice where antivirus software blocks any attempt to access the drive for prolonged periods.

-Users facing this issue report that they get a variety of error messages such as ‘access denied’ or ‘unable to match partition’.
-This error message is usually also accompanied by error digits such as ‘error 9’, ‘error 0’ etc. In rare cases, if the permissions are not set correctly, you might experience the message ‘read failed 13 permission denied 32’ or ‘write failed 22 invalid argument’ along with the original error string.
+Users facing this issue report receiving various error messages such as ‘access denied’ or ‘unable to match partition’.
+These error messages are usually accompanied by error digits such as ‘error 9’, ‘error 0’, etc. In rare cases, if the permissions are not set correctly, you might experience the message ‘read failed 13 permission denied 32’ or ‘write failed 22 invalid argument’ along with the original error string.

 The solutions listed below target all these issues.
-Make sure that you have an active internet connection and are logged in as an administrator.
+Ensure you have an active internet connection and are logged in as an administrator.

 Check the Disk for Bad Sectors